Customize Consent Preferences

 This is the root cause of Thanksgiving.

-This story of the cause of Thanksgiving bounty is passed down from generation to generation in my family.
+My family has passed down this story of the cause of Thanksgiving bounty from generation to generation.
 We are descendants of Peregrine White, the baby born aboard the Mayflower.
 We don’t want to forget the sacrifices and the reasons for success.

 Governor William Bradford